twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **ShowTipOnStartup** – Shows the dialog itself if FontCreator is started.
 Default is on.

 ### Validation
-* **DiagonalRedundantOffCurvePointsDetection** – Used with **Diagonal redundant points detection: Maximum off-curve distance** in the Validation tab in `TOPTIONSFORM`.
+* **DiagonalRedundantOffCurvePointsDetection** – Used with **Diagonal redundant points detection: Maximum off-curve distance** in Options: Validation.
 Default is off.
-* **DiagonalRedundantOnCurvePointsDetection** – Used with **Diagonal redundant points detection: Maximum on-curve distance** in the Validation tab in `TOPTIONSFORM`.
+* **DiagonalRedundantOnCurvePointsDetection** – Used with **Diagonal redundant points detection: Maximum on-curve distance** in Options: Validation.
 Default is off.
 * **EnableGlyphProblemDetection** – Used with **Enable Real-Time** in the Validation toolbar.
 Default is on.
-* **LocalExtremeCoordinatesDetection** – Used with **Off-curve extreme coordinates: Local detection** in the Validation tab in `TOPTIONSFORM`.
+* **LocalExtremeCoordinatesDetection** – Used with **Off-curve extreme coordinates: Local detection** in Options: Validation.
 Default is on.
-* **MaximumRedundantOffCurvePointsDistance** – Used with **Diagonal redundant points detection: Maximum off-curve distance** spinner in the Validation tab in `TOPTIONSFORM`.
+* **MaximumRedundantOffCurvePointsDistance** – Used with **Diagonal redundant points detection: Maximum off-curve distance** spinner in Options: Validation.
 Default is 0.20.
-* **MaximumRedundantOnCurvePointsDistance** – Used with **Diagonal redundant points detection: Maximum on-curve distance** spinner in the Validation tab in `TOPTIONSFORM`.
+* **MaximumRedundantOnCurvePointsDistance** – Used with **Diagonal redundant points detection: Maximum on-curve distance** spinner in Options: Validation.
 Default is 0.80.
 * **ShowIntersection** – Used with **Show Intersecting** in the Validation toolbar.
 Default is on.
-If the glyph is too complex, the button will appear dimmed.
+If the glyph exceeds the maximum number of composite glyph members, contours or points seen in the registry keys below during real-time validation (i.e. it is too complex), the button will appear dimmed.
 * **ShowWarningPoints** – Used with **Show Warning Points** in the Validation toolbar.
 Default is on.
-If the glyph is too complex, the button will appear dimmed.
+If the glyph exceeds the maximum number of composite glyph members, contours or points seen in the registry keys below during real-time validation (i.e. it is too complex), the button will appear dimmed.
 * **TestContoursWithIncorrectDirection** – Used with **Validation Tests: Contours with incorrect direction** in `TVALIDATIONWIZARDFORM`.
 Default is on.
 * **TestContoursWithOneOrTwoPoints** – Used with **Validation Tests: Contours with one or two points** in `TVALIDATIONWIZARDFORM`.
 Default is on.
 * **TestDuplicateComponents** – Used with **Validation Tests: Duplicate components** in `TVALIDATIONWIZARDFORM`.
 Default is on.